grygy/review-checklist/README.md

 #### 8. Refactoring is a must for bigger projects

-- Before submitting your code for review, look at your code one more time and think what can be improved.
+- Before submitting your code for review, look at your code one more time and think about what can be improved.
 Do some refactoring.

 #### 9. Test your code

 - Just write the tests.
-(It's really important)
+(It's essential)

 #### 10. Clean Git history and descriptive commit messages

 - Well, this is hard.
-Set up with your team clear rules how branches and commit messages should look like.
+Set up with your team clear rules on how branches and commit messages should look like.
 - Commit, commit, commit.
 Smaller commits are better than one big commit.
-- I like adding ticket (issue) number to the end of the message (e.g. `Add new document file input (#123)`).
+- I like adding the ticket (issue) number to the end of the message (e.g. `Add new document file input (#123)`).
 - Check out this [article](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) for more information about commit messages.

 #### 11. SOLID